ssssam/talks/FOSDEM 2023 - GNOME OpenQA/presentation.md

 "Unstable" releases happen, but nobody tests those either.

+Integration into distos is hard and time-consuming to get right.

 User bug reports are nice, but:

   * if you're not a domain expert, it's hard to produce an actionable bug report